Irfan7671/Irfan7671/README.md

 ## 💡 About Me

-🎓 Bachelor of Technology (B.Tech).
+🎓 Bachelor of Technology - (Artificial Intelligence and Machine Learning)
 💻 I love working on both frontend & backend technologies.
 📚 Currently enhancing my skills in DSA.